monetate/koupler/README.md

 TCP
 -----
 Next, fire up the TCP server and throw some data at it!
+The following is an example command-line.

 ```bash
    $ ./koupler.sh -tcp -streamName boneill-dev-test